jenny-miggin/circleci-dynamic-config-demo/src/dependancies/README.md

 Hello from dependencies.
-This should build all GIS projects again
+This should build all GIS projects